google/zetasql/docs/array_functions.md

 **Description**

-Returns true if the array contains no repeated elements, using the same equality comparison logic as `SELECT DISTINCT`.
+Returns `TRUE` if the array contains no repeated elements, using the same equality comparison logic as `SELECT DISTINCT`.

 **Return type**

-BOOL
+`BOOL`

 **Examples**